coders-school/cpp-fundamentals/module3/02_references.en.md

 ## Task

 Implement the function `foo()`.
-It is to accept and modify the text provided.
-We want to see on the screen `"Other string"`.
+It has to modify the text provided.
+On the screen we want to see `"Other string"`.

 ```cpp
 #include <iostream>